rozcestník;

 Walliské Alpy - popisy výstupů

-from the Almageller Hut to the summit of Weissmies
+from Almageller Hut to the summit of Weissmies

 •